mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-monitoring.md

 :::

 :::info
-If no Monitoring system is configured for your Project you will not be able to set up any metric, head to the [the Project Settings](/console/project-configuration/project-settings.md#runtime) or ask your Project Administrator in order to activate the feature!
+If no Monitoring system is configured for your Project you will not be able to set up any metric: head to the [the Project Settings](/console/project-configuration/project-settings.md#runtime) or ask your Project Administrator in order to activate the feature!
 :::

 ## Configure metrics gathering

-Once the Runtim Monitoring system is configured for your Project, you will be able to define scraping rules for each of your microservices container.
+Once the Runtime Monitoring system is configured for your Project, you will be able to define scraping rules for each of your microservices container.

 In the Design section, each microservices features the Monitoring tab where you can view, udpate or delete your metrics scraping endpoint.

-For each container you can specificy multiple metrics endpoint, defined by the following fields
+For each container you can specificy multiple metrics endpoint, defined by the following fields:

 * **Path**: The path that should be contacted to gather your service metrics.
 * **Port**: The port (e.g., `80` or `http`) exposed by your service.